andresh26-uam/ValueLearningInMOMDP/README.md

     - Remove or comment lines 89 and 95 in `full_requirements.txt`.
     - `pip install -r full_requirements.txt`

-## Installation of the static version in arXiv
+## Installation of the static version in OpenReview

 1. Go into ValueLearningInMOMDP.
 2. Create a virtual environment with Python 3.13+.
 We used 3.13.5 in the paper.